 - If you have time, put the cakes in the fridge for at least 10 minutes before cooking.
 This will help them to firm up and keep their shape whilst cooking.

 - Treat the cakes with love!
 They are quite delicate, so be gentle with them when handling and flipping over.
+Try to only flip them once!

 - Ensure that the oil is hot before adding the cakes to the pan.
-A good way to test this is to drop a little crumb of mixture into the pan and see if it sizzles.
+A good way to test this is to drop a little crumb of the mixture into the pan and see if it sizzles.

 - Don’t overcrowd the pan.
 You may need to fry these in batches, a couple at a time.
 If you put too many in, the steam gets stuck under the cakes at the bottom of the pan and they won’t crisp up.